 CP note: We are proud to introduce a blog from one of our own London interns, Vona!
 In her guide, Vona covers her personal London internship experience, the best places to invest your time, and resources and the prime locations for some great bargain shopping.
 Check out the 4-minute guide to London now!

 An internship is something that everyone who’s anyone today has been through and anyone who will be anyone tomorrow would have experienced.

 The only thing that makes it even more exciting is being in the centre of the world: London.
 This is where the Queen lives, and the next person on the tube could be a finance guy in a £1000-suit or a publisher heading to Hackney for a show, while the next generation of Richard Bransons are toiling away until 1 am in a quiet basement office.

 I always thought that when people moved abroad, it was by achieving something extraordinary and having your regional head give a nod to transferring you to a different time zone.
-But as it turns out, the globalized world we live in does leave space for young people to access opportunities (for a minor compromise).
-Having the courage to draft that first CV, write that email, and not get those dreadlocks might be the gateway.
+However as it turns out, the globalised world we live in does leave space for young people to access opportunities (for a minor compromise).
+Therefore, having the courage to draft that first CV, write that email, and not get those dreadlocks might be the gateway.

 “The purpose of life is to live it, to taste experience to the utmost, to reach out eagerly and without fear for newer and richer experience.”

 In almost any mainstream film, the big city intern would be a slender woman getting bagels for their disgruntled boss who’d then send them to shred paper for the next 3 hours and fetch coffee simultaneously.
 While in reality, this Capital Placement internship turned out to be different.
 A real role with responsibilities, albeit a few shredding delegations once a month.
 The day starts with a hopefully short tube ride to reach the office before 9 am, followed by email checking.